Sums of Products Research GroupVision

 - Fast sum-product algorithms for set functions

-- Efficient algorithms for structure learning in Bayesian networks
+- Efficient algorithms for structure learning in graphical models

 - Bounding by products: global bounds via local views

-- Janne Korhonen, doctoral student (co-advisor Petteri Kaski)
+- Janne Korhonen, doctoral student, post-doc (PhD March 2014, co-advisor Petteri Kaski)